 - Wipe down your sink.
 Take a minute while you are in your kitchen or bathroom to wipe down the sink and handles with an appropriate cleaner.
 Both of these areas were found to be among the 10 dirtiest places in your home, according to research by NSF International, a global public health and safety organization.

 - Replace your dish towel daily and clean your dish sponge after each meal prep.
 These were found to be the dirtiest items in the home, according to NSF International.
 Wash kitchen sponges and dishcloths in the washing machine or soak in bleach water and rinse clean after each use.
 Be sure to wear gloves and protect your eyes when working with products containing bleach.

 - Pop a plank.
 This fitness move works your entire body and helps build your core muscles, which are essential to maintaining a strong back.
 Try to work up to a one-minute plank each day.

 - Clean out your inbox.
 Take a minute each morning to delete any emails you no longer need.
 You may need to take more than a minute the first time you do this, but if you do this every day, your inbox will become manageable.
 Digital clutter is mental clutter and can lead to stress.

 - Check your posture.
-A recent study published in Journal of Behavior Therapy and Experimental Psychiatry found that sitting upright with your spine in line and shoulders back helped people who felt depressed feel better.
+A study published in Journal of Behavior Therapy and Experimental Psychiatry found that sitting upright with your spine in line and shoulders back helped people who felt depressed feel better.